Roman Castles

-The so-called Roman Castles (Castelli Romani in Italian) are a group of comunes in the Metropolitan City of Rome.
+The Roman Castles (Italian: Castelli Romani) are a group of comuni in the Metropolitan City of Rome.
 They are located a short distance south-east of the city of Rome, at the feet of the Alban Hills, in the territory corresponding to the Old Latium.

 Overview

-The area of the castles occupies a fertile volcanic area which has allowed since ancient times a flourishing agriculture.
-The former crater is occupied by two lakes, the Lake of Nemi and that of Albano.
+The castles are situated in a fertile volcanic area which has allowed since ancient times a flourishing agriculture.
+The former crater is occupied by two lakes, Nemi and Albano.

-Starting from the ancient Roman era, it was an area frequented by the noblemen of Rome for its fresher climate during summer: the tradition was followed by the Popes which still have their summer residence in Castel Gandolfo, on the Lake Albano.
-Families which ruled in the castles include Orsini, Colonna, Chigi, Aldobrandini, Savelli, Annibaldi and Ruspoli.
+Beginning in the ancient Roman era, it was an area frequented by the noblemen of Rome for its fresher climate during summer; the tradition was followed by the Popes, who still have their summer residence in Castel Gandolfo, on Lake Albano.
+Families which ruled in the area include Orsini, Colonna, Chigi, Aldobrandini, Savelli, Annibaldi and Ruspoli.